 - Place the puff pastry pieces on a baking sheet.
 Bake at 350 for about 15 minutes.
 Remove from the oven and allow to cool.
 After the pastry is cooled, cut into 6 even sized pieces.

 - Combine the milk and the pudding.
 Whisk in the cool whip and then beat in the cream cheese.

-- Spread some of the pudding mixture onto three of the puff pastry pieces.
+- Spread some of the pudding mixture onto two of the puff pastry pieces.
 Add a layer of strawberries and then another layer of the pudding mixture.
-Take three more pieces of puff pastry and place on top of each section.
-Spread each piece with some pudding, strawberries , the remaining pudding and then top each section using the remaining three pieces of puff pastry (reference photos for examples.)
+Take two more pieces of puff pastry and place on top of each section.
+Spread each piece with some pudding, strawberries , the remaining pudding and then top each section using the remaining two pieces of puff pastry (reference photos for examples.)
 Dust with powdered sugar and then top with shaved chocolate.